TheMR-777/MyUniversity/README.md

 - Update [23-04-23]: I am successfully graduated :)

 ## Primary Progress
-C++ is the primary interest of mine, and most of my progress is in C++ But these folders also contains my progress in:
+C++ is the primary interest of mine, and most of my progress is in C++, But these folders also contains my progress in:
 - Flutter (as per my secondary interest)
 - C# (ASP.NET with some Razor Pages)